Tabun oven

 A tabun oven, or simply tabun (also transliterated taboon, from the طابون), is a portable clay oven, shaped like a truncated cone.
 While all were made with a top opening, which could be used as a small stove top, some were made with an opening at the bottom from which to stoke the fire.
-Built and used in biblical times as the family, neighbourhood, or village oven, tabun ovens continue to be built and used in parts of the Middle East today.
+Built and used even before biblical times as the family, neighbourhood, or village oven, tabun ovens continue to be built and used in parts of the Middle East today.
+Tabun ovens are distinct from tandoors, but are often mistaken for tandoors.

 Usage

 The tabūn oven has historically been used to bake flatbreads such as taboon bread and laffa, and has been in widespread use in the greater Middle East for centuries.
+References to ṭawābīn (طوابين) can be found in the writings of medieval Arab geographer al-Maqdisi, which is described as an oven buried into the ground and spread with pebbles, where bread as by placing dough on the pebbles.
 According to an 11th-century Judeo-Arabic commentary on the Mishnah, with a later recension made by an unknown Yemenite Jewish scholar (1105 – 1170 CE), the Arabic word tabūn (الطبون) is equivalent to the Mishnaic Hebrew word כופח = kūppaḥ, and which, according to Maimonides, produces a heat greater than that of a fire built between two support walls or a support wall having a semi-cylindrical shape carrying a cooking pot (כירה = kīrah), yet does not produce a heat greater than a regular earthenware baking oven (תנור = tannūr) and which was usually a permanent fixture.

 Unlike the fire built between two support walls holding a cooking pot and which flame is exposed to the open-air, the tabūn is a large, overturned earthenware bowl and covers over completely the heated place (usually a bed of smooth stones, upon which a fire is built).
 After dying out, the ashes are removed and dough is spread out over the smooth stones.
 Since the tabūn is built with an opening at its top that can be sealed with a ceramic lid, allowing it to be completely smothered over in ashes, dough that is spread out over the stone-lined bottom is quickly baked into bread.
 When the top ashes are cleared away and the lid removed, a cooking pot can also be laid on top of the tabūn oven for heating and used as a small stove.
+In some cases, in addition to the hole at the top, there is a second side opening called the "eye of the oven", used for stoking the fire and clearing away the ashes, and which is closed by a detachable door.
 The early commentators describe the kūppaḥ as being large enough to hold only one cooking pot when used as a stove.

+Bread dough was spread out on the pebbled floor of the tabun oven's interior, with hot coals and embers scattered with ash piled on top of the exterior shell, along with dried cattle dung.